 God is the Father of our spirits

-From God’s word we learn that we are not just God’s creations, but His children.
+From God’s word, we learn that we are not just God’s creations, but His children.
 He is the literal Father of our spirits, and we lived with God before coming to this life.
 And God’s greatest desire is for us to develop His attributes of love, patience, and righteousness so we can find joy in this life and in the life to come.

 God the Father has a physical body

-We believe that Heavenly Father is not some amorphous entity “without parts or passions,” but that He has a physical body of flesh and bones like we do.
+We believe that Heavenly Father is not some amorphous entity “without parts or passions,” but that He has a physical body of flesh and bones as we do.
 He is perfect and all-powerful, yet He is knowable and relatable.